-I-3-3-4.ALJ's Action, Findings or Conclusions Not Supported by Substantial Evidence
+I-3-3-4.Administrative Law Judge's Action, Findings, or Conclusions Not Supported by Substantial Evidence

 Last Update: 11/10/15 (Transmittal I-3-127)

 An administrative law judge (ALJ) uses a preponderance of the evidence standard when making a decision.
 As defined in 20 CFR 404.901 and 416.1401, a preponderance of the evidence means that after considering the evidence as a whole, the existence of the fact to be proven is more likely than not.
 This is sometimes referred to as the “weight of the evidence” standard.
 See Hearings, Appeals and Litigation Law manual I-3-3-6 C NOTE.